-Most of us, at one time or another in our childhood, caught some kind of bug and put it in a jar with holes in the lid.
-Most people lose this fascination with insect and other invertebrates as they get older, and often go to great lengths to keep them away.
-However, some people never lose that fascination and enjoy keeping insects, spiders, scorpion and millipedes as pets.
-These are certainly not cuddly pets, but they can still be entertaining and educational.
+Most people not only lose their childhood curiosity with insects and other invertebrates as they get older, but they even go to great lengths to keep insects at bay.
+And yet, some people never lose that fascination and enjoy keeping insects, spiders, scorpions, and millipedes as pets.
+These are not cuddly pets, but they can certainly be entertaining and educational.

-Before deciding on one of these, read Insects and Spiders 101 for an idea of the factors you should consider before choosing one of these pets.
-Some of these may be illegal where you live, so you need to check into your local laws as well.
+Before deciding on your new invertebrate pet, it is important to educate yourself on keeping insects and spiders.
+There are some critical factors of safety and requirements you should consider before choosing one of these pets.
+Also of note, some of these animals may be illegal to keep where you live, so check into your local laws.

-Ant farms are an interesting way to keep insects in the home.
-Easy to keep and fascinating to watch, ants are truly low maintenance pets.
-Just don't let them escape!
+Ant farms are an interesting way to keep insects as pets.
+As whole colonies are easy to keep and fascinating to watch, ants are truly low-maintenance animals.
 The easiest way to obtain ants and start a colony is by purchasing a commercial ant farm.

 Stick and Leaf Insects

-Growing in popularity despite the bad reputation that cockroaches are given.
-These guys are about 2 inches long and are pretty sturdy, so unlike a lot of other invertebrates they are quite easy to handle.
-They are also very easy to care for and are one of the most low maintenance pets available.
-More information: Hissing Cockroaches as Pets
+Hissing cockroaches are popular pets despite the bad reputation that cockroaches have, overall.
+These insects are about two inches long and are fairly sturdy, so unlike many other land-dwelling invertebrates, they are quite easy to handle.
+They are also very easy to care for and are one of the most low-maintenance pets available.

 Like tarantulas, there are many species available and the strength of the venom varies between species.
-While some species are highly venomous, the most commonly found pet species, the emperor scorpion, has a venom that has been likened to that of a bee or wasp (but also like with a bee sting, a deadly anaphylactic reaction to scorpion venom is a possibility).
+While some species are highly venomous, the most common pet species, the emperor scorpion.
 Emperor scorpions are a striking blackish color and are an impressive 6 inches in length when fully grown.
-Scorpions are also not great for handling, but they are also not all that difficult to care for.
-More information: Emperor Scorpions
+Their venom has been likened to that of a bee or wasp.
+So just like with a bee sting, a deadly anaphylactic reaction to scorpion venom is always a possibility.
+Scorpions are not great for handling, but they are not all that difficult to care for.

 African Giant Millipedes

 Also known as doodlebugs, antlions are the larval form of a flying insect.
-However, they stay in the larval form for 2-3 years, and this an interesting stage.
-Antlions construct a cone shaped pit in sand, and lie in wait at the bottom for an ant to fall into their pit.
-They are not very active, but it is interesting to watch them hunt.
-Kits can be bought for keeping Antlions.
-More information: Antlions as Pets
+However, they stay in the larval form for two to three years, and this is an interesting stage.
+Antlion larva construct a cone-shaped pit in the sand and bury themselves at the bottom, waiting for an ant to fall into their pit.
+They are not very active otherwise, but kits can be bought for keeping Antlions.

-These are exotic and graceful looking insects that are relatively easy to keep as long as you can keep supplying them with insects to eat.
-They require a fairly warm habitat and high humidity level, and a steady supply of live insects to hunt for food.
-More information: G.J.L.
-Ramels Care of Mantids page.
+These are exotic and graceful-looking insects that are relatively easy to keep as long as you can keep supplying them with insects to eat.
+Mantids require a fairly warm habitat with a high humidity level and a steady supply of live insects to hunt for food.